Chris1116/Computer_Graphics/README.md

-## Implementations for Assignments of Computer Graphics Course CS550000 in NTHU
+## Assignments for Computer Graphics Course CS550000 in NTHU